Prajakta371/AlgoVisualizer/README.md

 For me, this project demonstrates:
 - Strong grasp of **data structures & algorithms**
 - Ability to turn concepts into an **interactive React app**
 - Skills in **frontend development, visualization, and deployment**

+## 🔒 License
+This project is licensed under the MIT License.

 ## ⚙️ Getting Started (Local Development)